 ESPA is a multiple award-winning non-profit activist-arts organization incorporated in 1998.
 The ESPA ArtHaus is our new downtown location which hosts an 'underground' Library & Archive (over 14,000 items), and will eventually include a small Artist-Run Gallery.
 Renting out our spare rooms subsidizes the maintenance of our library/archive and other non-profit activities.

-The Wooly Wabi-Sabi room is large enough to accommodate 2 adults & kids, if they're OK with sleeping on foamies or a cot, which can be provided free-of-charge on a first-come, first-served basis (please be sure to mention if there is more than one guest when you enquire about booking the room).
+The Wooly Wabi-Sabi room is large enough to accommodate 2 adults & young kids, if they're OK with sleeping on foamies or a cot, which can be provided free-of-charge on a first-come, first-served basis (please be sure to mention if there is more than one guest when you enquire about booking the room).

 In addition to your private bedroom, the space includes: